sdesabbata/bridging-cultures-giscience-2021/index.md

       url: "https://easychair.org/conferences/?conf=bridgingculturesgisc"
 excerpt: >
-  Bridging three cultures of geographic information at GIScience Conference 2020
+  Bridging three cultures of geographic information at GIScience Conference ~~2020~~ 2021
 ---

+**Because of Covid, GIScience 2020 has been postponed to 2021.
+We will communicate the new deadline for this workshop as soon as possible.**

-The organisers and the programme committee of the [GIScience Conference 2020](https://www.giscience.org/) invite authors to submit 1000 words excluding references (no more than 3 A4 pages) for 15-minute presentations at the **The social, the science and the humanities: Bridging three cultures of geographic information** workshop.
+The organisers and the programme committee of the [GIScience Conference ~~2020~~ 2021](https://www.giscience.org/) invite authors to submit 1000 words excluding references (no more than 3 A4 pages) for 15-minute presentations at the **The social, the science and the humanities: Bridging three cultures of geographic information** workshop.

 ## Instructions for Authors
-Please [submit via EasyChair](https://easychair.org/conferences/?conf=bridgingculturesgisc) an extended abstract of no more than 1000 words excluding references (no more than 3 A4 pages) for 15-minute presentations by Friday 29th May 2020, 5pm (GMT).
+Please [submit via EasyChair](https://easychair.org/conferences/?conf=bridgingculturesgisc) an extended abstract of no more than 1000 words excluding references (no more than 3 A4 pages) for 15-minute presentations by ~~Friday 29th May 2020, 5pm (GMT)~~ TBC.

 ## Organisers